gjbauer/system-administration-final-project/README.md

 ![](snort/5.png)

-Then, all I do is 'ping localhost', wait a second or two, then open the log analyzer...
+Finally, I run the exploit script and open the log analyzer after it completes...

 ![](snort/6.png)